Can CBD Help With Weight Gain, Bloating, and Obesity?

 Compensation of the body for the loss of essential hormones

 So up until around your mid-40's, ovarian production is the primary source for essential estradiol and progesterone and testi scals for testerone production.

-All is well as these hormones are critical to every important system in your body and brain.
+All is well and good as these hormones are critical to every important system in your body and brain.